The highly-decorated Thomas Randle will make the leap to the main game in 2022 with Tickford Racing.

-He also made his main game debut last year with the Ford squad in a wildcard entry at The Bend, and competed in his first PIRTEK Enduro Cup with Lee Holdsworth where the pair finished third in the Sandown 500 and third overall in the mini-series.
+He also made his main game debut in 2019 with the Ford squad in a wildcard entry at The Bend, and competed in his first PIRTEK Enduro Cup with Lee Holdsworth where the pair finished third in the Sandown 500 and third overall in the mini-series.

 Randle was a star in karts and made the move into car racing in 2013 in the Australian Formula Ford Series.
 He returned to that category in '14 and won the series with five race wins in just his second year in car racing.